 Where a legacy phone system is entirely self-contained, a VoIP is a part of the untamed wilderness that is the internet.
 Leaving your network with only an old firewall would be like building a city with only a wall in the west.
 You may have a “wall,” sure, but what good is a wall if attackers can walk around to its other side unhindered?

 It could also be said that a firewall is a wall without a gate.
 This kind of barrier leaves an entrance either open or shut with no accessibility.
 This would have worked perfectly for old phone systems, but with the internet, this is no longer the case.
-The way phone calls work online is an extremely complicated mess of terms and scenarios that even I don’t fully understand, but the important thing to know is that because of its complex nature, it doesn’t work to keep communication avenues closed indefinitely.
+The way phone calls work online is an extremely complicated mess of terms and scenarios that many don’t fully understand, but the important thing to know is that because of its complex nature, it doesn’t work to keep communication avenues closed indefinitely.
 In fact, a setup like this requires making what’s called a “pinhole” to allow traffic to pass through.
 Whatever kind of pinhole would allow voice traffic past the firewall would also allow hackers bent on committing toll fraud.

 Service and Savings

 To make matters worse, this kind of arrangement would have no way of assuring quality of service.
 With one worthless wall, there remains a chance the call will have difficulties.
 There could be connection issues or other kinds of audio disturbances.
 An SBC will work not only to keep your sessions secure, but also to eliminate interference and ultimately improve the quality of your calls.

 There’s a lot of good that an SBC can do, and not least among them is saving you money.
 Using an SBC for SIP trunking can reduce traditional enterprise telecom bills by up to 75%.
 What makes this deal even better is that the SBC provides efficient security and network data management while saving money.